dorhaboosha/Drum-Kit/README.md

-# Drum-Kit
+# Drum Kit

-This JavaScript project lets you play virtual drums by either clicking on drum images or pressing corresponding keys on the keyboard.
+This JavaScript project simulates a virtual drum kit, allowing users to play drums by clicking on images of drum components or pressing keys displayed within the images.

+Each interaction triggers the corresponding drum sound, providing an immersive and interactive drumming experience where users can create music by playing the virtual drum set in real-time.